saymrwulf/fpga-verilog-lab/notes.md

-2015-05-21T06:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-21T04:09:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-27T00:15:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab)
+2015-05-21T06:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-21T04:09:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-05-27T00:15:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2015-05-27T04:40:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab)